Fulton surface-to-air recovery system: In popular culture

 The Skyhook has been featured in a number of films and video games.
 It was seen in the 1965 James Bond film Thunderball, where James Bond and his companion Domino Derval are rescued at sea by a modified Boeing B-17 equipped with the Fulton system at the end of the movie.
-In 1968, it was used in the John Wayne movie The Green Berets to fly a VC officer to South Vietnam.
+In 1968, it was used in the John Wayne movie The Green Berets to fly an NVA officer to South Vietnam.

 The Skyhook system was also featured in the 2008 film The Dark Knight.
 First mentioned by Lucius Fox as a means of re-boarding an aircraft without its landing, the system is attached to a Lockheed L-100 Hercules.

 In video games, the Skyhook can be seen in I.G.I.-2: Covert Strike where a C-130 extracts the protagonist connected with a weather balloon.
 The system is briefly mentioned during a conversation in Metal Gear Solid 3: Snake Eater, and a heavily fictionalized interpretation of the Skyhook forms a core gameplay mechanic in Metal Gear Solid: Peace Walker, and Metal Gear Solid V: The Phantom Pain.
 More realistic depictions can be found in PUBG: Battlegrounds, Payday 2, Battlefield 4, Call of Duty: Modern Warfare, and its sequel, Call of Duty: Modern Warfare III.